TharmiganK/ballerina-messaging/README.md

    - The *Channel* iterates through its configured *Processors* one by one.
    - Each *Processor* receives the *Context* object.
 It accesses the *Message* from the *Context* and can modify the message's content, update its metadata, or add information to the *Context* itself.
    - If a *Processor* decides to "drop" the message, can act as a filter.
 The *Channel* recognizes this signal and skips all subsequent processors and destinations for that message, marking it as successfully handled (dropped).
+   - If a *Processor* decides to route the message to a different processor, it returns the target processor, and the *Channel* continues processing with that processor instead of the next one in line.
    - If any *Processor* encounters an error, the *Channel* catches it and sends the original *Message* and the current *Context* to the *DeadLetterStore* if configured to do so.
 This allows for later inspection and potential replay of the message.

 4. **Parallel Delivery (Destinations):**